tomwcodes/dashcamfinder/memory.md

 The next development priorities are:
 1. Add dark mode toggle functionality
 2. Implement search functionality for all product text
-3. Add product comparison feature
+3. Create a "Recently Viewed" section using localStorage
-4. Create a "Recently Viewed" section using localStorage
+4. Implement user reviews section
-5. Implement user reviews section
+5. Optimize images for faster loading

 See todolist.md for a complete list of pending tasks.